-Arkansas State University - Main Campus is well-known for the support of military personnel and is the 564 best in the nation for veterans.
+In addition to Arkansas State University - Main Campus being one of the best colleges in Arkansas, 11.2% of its students are from out-of-state.
 The typical scholarship granted to freshmen is $6,392 with 69.0% of freshmen getting an award.
-Ever wish colleges had a report card?
-Now they are.
-Check out Arkansas State University - Main Campus' scorecard.
+A virtual tour could be a good way to find out more about Arkansas State University - Main Campus.

 Any student pursuing a degree in Agricultural Economics & Business has to take a look at Auburn University.
-Positioned in Auburn, Alabama, this school is a strong choice for students who enjoy the buzz of a major city.
+Want a large student body?
+This school has over 20,000 students on campus.